frafi/spa-todo-protractor/README.md

-React-Todo-protractor
+todo-protractor
 =====================

-This repo has tests written for a react Todo which are written in protractor
+This repo has tests written for a single page Todo application which are written in protractor

-Prerequisites
+## Technologies

+* Protractor
+* Jasmine
+* React
+* Node.js
+* Gulp

+## Setup

-1. Please make sure that python is installed and be found in the path .
+1. Please make sure that python is installed and be found in the path.

-2. Install nodejs on the system
+2. Install Node.js (version 5.5 or later) on the system.
+   _Windows_: Download Node.js from [https://nodejs.org/en/download/](https://nodejs.org/en/download/)
+   _Linux/MacOS_: Install Node Version Manager (NVM) using the instructions on

 3. Please make sure that bower is installed in the system , this can be installed by ```npm install -g bower```